meleu/tdd-ruby/README.md

 You'll notice that the first programs are really simple.
 That's intentional.
 The greatest value will be in the way we solve the problems.
 The thought process, the tools we use, the tests we write, the way we organize our code...

-If I used "real world problems", I would need to spend words explaining the problem's domain and then talk about the techniques.
-That would be lengthy and confusing.
+If I used "real world problems", we would need to spend brain power understanding the problem's domain and then learn the techniques.
+That would be tiresome and confusing.
 By keeping the problems simple, I'm sure you'll find a way to adapt the techniques to the "real world problem" you have at hand.

 ## Who this is for